 Enrolled LUC students and faculty may request books through intercampus loan via the online catalog with their LUC barcode numbers.
 A van travels between LUC's three campuses in Chicago delivering books.
 Enrolled LUC students and faculty may also access LUC electronic books listed in the online catalog with their LUC logins and passwords.

 WorldCat is a database that contains the records of holdings of libraries throughout the world.
-Members of the LUC law community have access to the subscription version of WorldCat through the Law Library's web page under "Subscription Databases."
+Members of the LUC law community have access to the subscription version of WorldCat through the Law Library's web page under "Popular Resources."

 Enrolled LUC Law students and faculty may borrow materials from other libraries using ILLiad.
 Please see a reference librarian for help setting up an ILLiad account.